Best Dogs for Small Homes With No Yard

 - Do you want a dog that settles easily indoors, or one that needs much more action?

-- Are you choosing based on actual home fit, not just size or popularity?
+- Are you choosing based on real home fit, not just size or popularity?

 - Would a more trainable breed make daily life easier for your schedule?

-- Are noise and reactivity a concern in your neighborhood or home setup?
+- Are barking and reactivity a concern in your home setup?

 - Can you provide mental stimulation as well as physical exercise?